megsindelar/megsindelar.github.io/_posts/2021-08-30-Active-SLAM.md

 The visual measurements are supposed to come into play to offset the wheel odom issues.
 However, due to hardware limitations there too, image registration techniques only worked so well.
 The Raspberry Pi camera has limited resolution for each frame, which led to the image registration bag of words metrics and OpenCV matches distances values varying greatly in identical tests.
 It became unreasonable to try to threshold these in combination with the wheel odometry.

 Therefore, it was decided to instead pivot to a local visual search technique.
-A diagram of the idea of the visual search can be seend below.
+A diagram of the idea of the visual search can be seen below.

 ![Visual_Search_](https://github.com/megsindelar/megsindelar.github.io/assets/87098227/0c8454b9-6864-410e-bf8e-812292ed3472)